gronke/es6-express-api/README.md

 Variable    | Default | Description
 ----------- | ------- | -----------
 PORT        | 3000    | Listen on this TCP port
+DEBUG_LEVEL | 1       | Increase value to get more verbose output.
+Supported debug levels are listed in `lib/Debug.js`

 Usage
 -----